 5.2.4 The current eligibility criteria is: a person who has a serious mobility impairment as well as having difficulty in using public transport.
-The impairment will be expected to be constant and cause an applicant to walk only with excessive labour and at an extremely slow pace or with excessive pain at all times.
+The impairment will be expected to be constant and cause an applicant to always walk only with excessive labour and at an extremely slow pace or with excessive pain.